alexhwoods/socket-hangups/README.md

 In particular, it happens as soon as a socket goes to be reused for the first time.
 You'll notice that if you run the above tests with `requests=n-1`, where `n` is the size of the connection pool, you won't have an issue.

+Don't hit run it with too many requests.
+Eventually Google will rate limit you 😅.
+If that happens just use some other url.
+A "hello world" Nest.js app is also a good option; I played with that for a while.
+Just wanted to use Google to show that **this is a client problem**.
 ## Using `num-connections.sh` to help debug
 In the repo there is a Bash script that will show the number of TCP connections involving some port.
 ```bash